donnaxnguyen/mock-planner/README.md

 * When the user opens the planner, a blank schedule will be given
 * The user will see the current date and time based on when the page was accessed
 * The planner is divided by the hour
-* There will be three color codes
+* There will be three color codes:
-> Previous hours that has passed will be grey
+* Previous hours that has passed will be grey
-> * Current hour will be teal
+* Current hour will be teal
-> * Future hours will be soft blue
+* Future hours will be soft blue
 * When the user clicks on each timeblock, they will be allowed to type in an event
 * The user can save their event
 * When the user refreshes their page, their event will still be saved